-This order requires Reclamation to implement the monitoring program described in the 2000 Biological Assessment, taking into consideration the 2013 Biological Assessment with any amendments and the 2016 Draft Biological Opinion, to evaluate steelhead and their habitat.
+This order requires Reclamation to implement the monitoring program described in the 2000 Biological Assessment to evaluate steelhead and their habitat.
 And the order also directs Reclamation to consider including additional monitoring aimed at measuring progress toward recovery of California's steelhead populations, such the California Coastal Salmonid Monitoring Plan.
 Reclamation must implement the monitoring program regardless of which flow requirements are in effect.
 The Deputy Director may amend the monitoring requirements to require additional monitoring or refine existing requirements.

 This order also requires Reclamation to submit annual reports to verify compliance with all permit terms, and to submit annually the document produced in accordance with the terms and conditions that implement Reasonable and Prudent Measure No. 11 of the 2000 Biological Opinion.
 (FEIR, Vol. III, Appendix D. pp. 75-77.)
 Furthermore, if Reclamation anticipates a violation or if a violation of any of the terms or conditions in this order has occurred, Reclamation shall provide immediate written notification to the Deputy Director.
 Finally, within 90 days from the date of this order, Reclamation will be required to submit a plan describing the measures in place or those it will implement with specific time periods that will ensure compliance with the flow requirements.
-The Deputy

-Director may direct Reclamation to make any changes to the plan necessary to ensure compliance.
+The Deputy Director may direct Reclamation to make any changes to the plan necessary to ensure compliance.